 Many majors and minors in Art History choose to study abroad – most for a semester, some for an academic year, and some others within one of a number of concentrated summer programs.
 Such an experience can be enormously valuable for students of art, history, and other dimensions of culture.

-Guidelines and application procedures are available through the Division of Overseas Studies.
+Guidelines and application procedures are available through the Office of Global Education.
 Here you will find an introduction to a wide range of cities, universities, and program types, along with guidelines for application.
-Advisors in the Division of Overseas Studies offer guidance and answer questions about individual programs, application strategies, and more.
+Advisors in the Office of Global Education offer guidance and answer questions about individual programs, application strategies, and more.

 How do I coordinate study abroad with my major in Art History?

 Art History majors planning to study abroad should meet with a departmental advisor—either their own major advisor or the Director of Undergraduate Studies in Art History—to discuss course selection.
-They should bring their completed Study Proposal Form, which is available from the Office of International Programs (OIP) as part of the application process, available at http://oip.georgetown.edu/.
+They should bring their completed Study Proposal Form, which is available from the Office of Global Education (OGE) as part of the application process.
 The departmental advisor will focus mainly on those courses the student is considering as part of her or his major.
 Typically the student will list one or several selected from a tentative catalogue of offerings at the intended host institution.
 Having discussed the student’s interests and remaining requirements, the faculty advisor will designate those selections likely to be approved as counting toward the major.

 What if the courses approved by the Department aren’t offered when I get there?